Empire Supporters Club: History

-In addition to its base membership, the ESC acts as an umbrella organization for a variety of smaller groups, including a revived NYCF, Sparta Metro Firm, MDS, Cobra Kai Metro Firm, La Banda Imperial, Hub City Hooligans, Metro Ultras.
+In addition to its base membership, the ESC acts as an umbrella organization for a variety of smaller groups, including Sparta Metro Firm, MDS, Cobra Kai Metro Firm, La Banda Imperial, Hub City Hooligans, Metro Ultras.
 The Red Bulls' two other largest supporters groups, Garden State Supporters and the Viking Army, can trace their roots back to the ESC as well.
 It is not uncommon for members of the ESC to hold dual memberships with any of the other Red Bulls supporter clubs.
 Many of these same supporters have joined independent US men's national team supporters clubs like the North Jersey Brigade, Sam's Army and the American Outlaws.

 For most away games and US men's national team games, the ESC organizes viewing parties, usually at the Football Factory in Legends in New York City.
 The club also handles away ticketing and transportation for many away matches (particularly matches against neighboring teams New England Revolution, D.C.
 United, New York City FC, and the Philadelphia Union franchise).

+On April 15, 2023, the club - alongside fellow supporters groups Viking Army and Torcida 96 - voted for and staged a walkout at Red Bull Arena at the start of a match against Houston Dynamo.
+The groups protested the actions of New York forward Dante Vanzeir, who was suspended six games after uttering a racial slur during a game on April 8 against the San Jose Earthquakes, as well as manager Gerhard Struber, who insisted on keeping the player in the match after the incident.
+The club voted to protest from within the stadium for the next home game on May 6, after which they returned to usual operations following Struber's firing.